Red River State Fair Classic: Notable games

 A number of games stand out in the series.
 The 1915 Arkansas–LSU game saw the largest college football crowd (20,000) in the history of the southwestern U.S. at the time.
-Also in 1915 the fair broke the color barrier and began hosting African American teams (with the game being its single most lopsided affair as well, a 76–0 Wiley College win over Homer College of Homer, Louisiana).
+Also in 1915 the fair broke the color barrier and began hosting African American teams (with that game being the classic's single most lopsided college varsity affair as well, a 76–0 Wiley College win over Homer College of Homer, Louisiana; in 1921 Wiley also defeated a local high school at the fair by a score of 114–0).
 No college games were played at the fair in 1918; the Spanish flu pandemic was ongoing, and World War I would not come to an end until a week after the fair's final scheduled day—generating discussions to curtail or outright cancel the fair.
 With the 1924 Arkansas–LSU game being played for a silver football trophy (as part of the dedication ceremonies for the new stadium), the series became the first future Southeastern Conference rivalry to feature a trophy.
 The 1927 Centenary game was moved to Centenary Field to preserve the soggy playing surface for the featured Arkansas–LSU game.
 In 1936, LSU chose to install Mike I as its first live bengal tiger mascot at the venue, instead of in Baton Rouge.
-A book by Mark and Jacqueline Scott called Beat TECH!
-Inside the Louisiana State Fair Football Classics, 1940–42 covers several prominent Louisiana Tech–NSU games before World War II interrupted the series.
+A 2006 book by Mark and Jacqueline Scott called Beat TECH!
+Inside the Louisiana State Fair Football Classics, 1940–1942 covers several prominent Louisiana Tech–NSU games before World War II interrupted the series.
 The 1945 series of games was historic in that it featured a rare look at multiple service teams of the era, shortly before they were phased out with the end of World War II.
+The 1949 fair goers got to witness Louisiana Tech pull out a 28–21 victory over Northwestern State within the final 30 seconds.
 In 1950, Wiley quarterback A. Bolen threw an 82-yard touchdown pass to end William Gray "(l)ate in the fourth quarter" to force a 14–14 tie and hand Grambling one of its few non-wins in the classic over the decades.
-In 1968, Bulldog quarterback Terry Bradshaw threw an 82-yard pass to Ken Liberto with 18 seconds remaining to pull out a 42–39 victory over the Demons in what "is generally considered the pinnacle of the State Fair Classic."
+In 1968, Louisiana Tech quarterback Terry Bradshaw threw an 82-yard pass to Ken Liberto with 18 seconds remaining to pull out a 42–39 victory over NSU in what "is generally considered the pinnacle of the State Fair Classic."
+The 1979 edition has also been cited as "one of the better games ever played in the storied State Fair Classic," as it was capped with a 93-yard touchdown drive by NSU at the one-minute mark for the deciding points over Tech, 25–21.